benste/GraphRAGZen/docs/source/getting_started/index.rst

 **GraphRAGZen** relies on an LLM to create a graph from documents.

-Currently **GraphRAGZen** only supplies a method to load `gemma2` models in gguf format using Llama CPP python.
+Out of the box **GraphRAGZen** only supplies methods to load `Phi 3.5 mini` and `gemma2` models in gguf format using Llama CPP python, but it's rather easy to implement your own class (see below).

 .. code-block:: python